SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

 **Intuitive stuff**

-- Even when the variables referenced by the function are not in scope when the function is invoked, as can happen when a closure is passed around, remember that the function/closure can access variables that were lexically accessible through scope and these variables do not need to be accessible at the point where the closure/function is invoked.
+- Even when the variables referenced by the function are not in scope when the function is invoked, as can happen when a clos ure is passed around, remember that the function/closure can access variables that were lexically accessible through scope and these variables do not need to be accessible at the point where the closure/function is invoked.

   In other words, it is not important where a closure is executed, but the context the function is defined in is!